lasyapan/Third_Eye/README.md

 Otherwise, you can also just edit the values and do it from your browser just to see how it looks like.

-The website has been done with Flask and pure HTML/CSS/JS.
+The website has been done with Flask and vanilla HTML/CSS/JS.

 # To Do